-That's not really the sort of thing that proper Englishmen do; we were brought up on stories about the defeat of the Armada.
+Writing a poem about a Spanish sea victory is not really the sort of thing that proper Englishmen do; we were brought up on stories about the defeat of the Armada.
 And that 'English Victory' was woven seamlessly into a consistent narrative of our Island Race protected by our Silver Sea against Philip of Spain and Buonaparte and Hitler, who were all foreigners.
-But ... surely ... we Catholics are counter-cultural; in other words, when politicians preach fatuous sermons about British Values, it serves simply to remind us that the British Values they prose on about are imposters dancing on the graves of the English Catholic martyrs; cavorting Whig clowns hypocritical in their Phrygian caps.
+But ... surely ... we Catholics are counter-cultural; in other words, when British politicians preach fatuous sermons about British Values, it serves simply to remind us that the British Values they prose on about are imposters dancing on the graves of the English Catholic martyrs; cavorting and absurd Whig clowns hypocritical in their Phrygian caps.

 ...
 Don John of Austria has burst the battle line!